 Do cats kill rats or just mice?
 The answer is a little bit of both.
 While it is true that cats typically prefer to hunt smaller prey like mice, they are actually capable of killing rats if the opportunity presents itself.

 However, it’s important to note that not all cats are good hunters – some never develop the skills necessary to take down larger prey items like rats.
-If you’re wondering whether or not your cat would be able to kill a rat, the best thing to do is ask your veterinarian or local animal shelter for advice.
-They will be able to help you determine if your cat has the potential to be a successful hunter.

 What to Do If Your Cat Catches a Rat